blueburrito24/obsidiannotes/Wishlist.md

 ## Budgeting Stuff

 - [ ] 3 (months) x 10 (monthly spending limit) \= 300 (term spending limit)

 	887.31 \- 300 - [AMAU student of knowledge annual membership for 134](https://www.amauacademy.com/pages/plans) \= 453.31gbp (Second Term)

 	926.28 \- 300 \= 626.28gbp (Third Term)

 	*These two are general spending budgets.
 They can be for anything from [[Remote-Folder/Wishlist]] or [[Game wishlist]] or [[Comics Wishlist.base]]*
 	See [[Wishlist Archive]] for stuff I've already bought.
+- [ ] I also want to get SHF Cooler using my money from selling Revoltech 1.0 Spider-Man + making my custom UI Goku using money from selling SHF Toei Spider-Man

 ## General Wishlist